arturmuller/battle-tracker-content/README.md

 This repo contains content translations for the [Warcry Unofficial Battle Tracker](https://tracker.warcryunofficial.com).

+Several people have asked for and/or offered help with translating the app into their language — now is your chance!

+It is not necessary to translate everything.
+I am really hoping we can get this thing together as a community so — even one translated card helps.
+Don't feel like you need to take on a huge task!

 ## Contributing

 If you're comfortable with (or willing to learn) the [GitHub forking workflow](https://guides.github.com/activities/forking/), simply make all your desired changes as outlined below and then open a PR.